Jump To

 12.01 Initial Grievance Procedure

-- The Associate Dean's office is the proper place for law students to bring grievances based on actions of Law School personnel or committees for an initial attempt at resolution of the grievance.
-If the grievance is not satisfactorily resolved in the Associate Deans' office, the aggrieved person may appeal to the Petitions Committee under the circumstances and within the limitations provided in this chapter.
+1. The Dean's office is the proper place for law students to bring grievances based on actions of Law School personnel or committees for an initial attempt at resolution of the grievance.
+If the grievance is not satisfactorily resolved in the Dean's office, the aggrieved person may appeal to the Petitions Committee under the circumstances and within the limitations provided in this chapter.

-- Complaints based upon alleged discrimination must comply with and be processed in accordance with UW-Madison Policies and Procedures for compliance with §36.12 Wisconsin Statutes.
-Section 36.12 Wisconsin Statutes prohibits discrimination on the basis of race, color, creed, religion, sex, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status, or parental status of the student.
-The Associate Dean shall refer such complaints to the UW-Madison Office of Affirmative Action and Compliance (OAAC), in accordance with § 36.12.
-OAAC will register the complaint and refer it back to the Law School for consideration under Rule 12.05 herein.
+2. Complaints based upon alleged protected class discrimination must comply with and be processed in accordance with related UW-Madison policies and procedures in compliance with §36.12 Wisconsin Statutes and RPD 14-6, Discrimination, Harassment and Retaliation.
+The Dean shall refer such complaints to the Office of Compliance (OC).
+The OC will assess the complaint and refer it back to the Law School for consideration under Rule 12.05 herein.

 12.02 Petitions Committee